 How We Chose Our Top Choices

-As outlined earlier, we took price, channel selection, and features into consideration when testing and deciding on the top live TV streaming services.
+We took price, channel selection, and features into consideration when testing and choosing the top live TV streaming services.

 We also considered local network availability and tested each of these services multiple times to get an idea of what the respective platforms offer.